All vehicle insurance

 “Farmers must decide what to do with property in ways that reflect their personal values and financial goals,” according to Nationwide Advanced Consulting Group Technical Director Steve Hamilton, JD.
 “That’s true even if they lack natural successors.”

 Start with key documents

 There are three main documents to direct how farm assets will be managed late in life or upon death:

 - Durable power of attorney

 These forms are essential when there are no farm family successors.
 Without a will, for example, state law determines how property is distributed.
 That happens without consideration of the owner’s wishes.

 A living will is the most common medical advanced directive.
 This type of document directs your medical care if you can’t do so yourself.
 “A living will should completely describe health care preferences.
 You may opt to refuse treatment in some cases, for example.
 A living will documents those preferences,” Hamilton said.

 Work with a trusted advisor

 A durable power of attorney form delegates certain financial and/or legal decision-making authority to another individual even if death is not imminent.
 No matter what combination of these documents you create, work with a trusted advisor to make sure you’re covering all your bases.

-“Ideally, it makes good sense to combine the living will and medical power of attorney-type documents,” Patton said.
+“Ideally, it makes good sense to combine the living will and medical power of attorney-type documents,” Hamilton said.
 “It is best to have the document or documents drafted by an attorney familiar with the subject.”